khangle880/Devera/README.md

 ### Show Dialog push to very different Route

-I don't know how to use Show Dialog with Provider yet or it can't
+<strike>I don't know how to use Show Dialog with Provider yet or it can't</strike>

+Can but kinda tricky to do it :D